The Great Hall

 Curated by Andia Coral Newton

-Saturday 24 - Friday 30 June, 11am-6pm
+Friday 24 to Friday 30 June, 2023

-Poster by Karolina Dworska
+Poster art by Karolina Dworska

 With the removal of the Lord at the head of the table, there is a transfer of power from the owner to the maker, allowing a wave of historically underrepresented voices to be heard.
 A contemporary tapestry hall is free to be more overtly political, more personal, more sexy.